grafana/explore-logs/README.md

 - Found a bug?
 Want a new feature?
 Feel free to open an [issue](https://github.com/grafana/loki-explore/issues/new).
 - Have a question?
 You can also open an issue, but for questions, it is recommended to use the [Grafana Community](https://community.grafana.com/) portal.
 - Have feedback?
 Please contact us through the [Grafana Logs Feedback](https://docs.google.com/forms/d/e/1FAIpQLSdcnzb0QYBqzp3RkrXIxqYKzDdw8gf0feZkOu4eZSIPyTUY1w/viewform) form.

+## Development

+In order to run the setup locally and build the plugin by your own, follow these steps:

+1. `yarn install`
+2. `yarn dev` this builds the plugin continously
+3. `yarn server` this spins up the docker setup, including a Loki instance and the fake data generator